Tokyo in 3 Days

 After a shower and breakfast, we take the train to the enormous Tokyo Station in order to visit one of the city’s most famous sights; The Imperial Palace.
 Japanese stations are enormous – like underground towns, so it’s useful to note which exit you need beforehand as it’s not always readily apparent when you reach the station.

-Marunouchi
+Marunouchi Sculpture

-We learn this the hard way and after a couple of failed attempts, set off in the right direction, walking through the suburb of Marunouchi to the Imperial Palace.
+We learn this the hard way and after a couple of failed attempts, finally set off in the right direction, walking through the suburb of Marunouchi to the Imperial Palace.
 I had assumed that an Imperial Palace would be easy to locate, but the site is far larger than I’d imagined and we walk and walk until we finally locate the entry to the palace.

-Marunouchi
+Marunouchi Sculpture

-Marunouchi
+Marunouchi Sculpture

 Kokyo-Gaien Plaza